Superchick (film)

 Superchick is a 1973 American action comedy exploitation film directed by Ed Forsyth and starring Joyce Jillson, Louis Quinn, Thomas Reardon, Tony Young, and Timothy Wayne Brown.
 The film was released by Crown International Pictures in September 1973.

 The film has the typical themes of a martial arts film.
 A female martial artist, trained in karate, has to stop an aircraft hijacking.

 Plot

-Tara B. True, played by Joyce Jillson, enjoys her jet set lifestyle, living different "lives" as she flies across the continent.
-But her different lives collide during an attempted aircraft hijacking and it's up to "Superchick", with her karate skills, to save the day.
+Tara B. True is a vibrant, multi-talented woman who leads a double life.
+During the work week, she serves as a flight attendant for a major airline, dressed demurely and wearing a brown wig.
+However, in each city she visits, the blonde Tara adopts a different persona to cater to a variety of boyfriends, ranging from a wealthy businessman to a revolutionary militant.

+Tara is also a highly skilled martial artist, possessing a black belt in karate.
+She frequently uses these skills to thwart muggers, street thugs, and chauvinistic men who underestimate her.
+Her "Superchick" moniker stems from her ability to handle any dangerous situation with ease and style.

+The episodic narrative follows Tara through several distinct subplots: